Altiplano (2009 film): Production and background

-Plot summary
+Plot

 Photographer Grace is devastated after being forced to take a picture of the killing of her guide in Iraq.
 Back in Belgium, she withdraws the picture after it had already been nominated for the Pulitzer Prize.
 Her husband Max is an oculist and leaves to work at an eye clinic in the Andes in Peru.
 A local mine spills mercury, causing many people of the nearby village of Turubamba to succumb to illness.
 Max and his fellow physicians suspect toxins to be the reason for the affliction.
 They decide to collect more data in Turubamba.

 Meanwhile, Saturnina, a young woman from the village loses her fiancé to the contamination.
 Upon the physicians' arrival, Saturnina's fiancé's mother angrily rejects the doctors' request to examine the body.
 The villagers turn their rage on the doctors and stone Max to death.
 Saturnina leads an unsuccessful demonstration against the mine's truck drivers.
 After the mine's closure, Saturnina commits suicide by drinking mercury and films her death on the camera Max had dropped when he was killed.

 Grace sets out on a journey to the place of Max's death.
 Saturnina's mother welcomes her and offers hospitality.
 Grace watches the video made by Saturnina.
 In the end, she partakes in Saturnina's funeral and finally ends her mourning over her husband.